 After reading the above points, you may have got a feeling that withholding tax is the same as the TDS.
 You are not totally wrong if you think so, as there is a very marginal difference between the two.
 An employer deducts TDS at the time of making a payment.
 On the other hand, the employer deducts withholding tax in advance or before making a payment.

-In some countries, however, the two terms are the same, but their usage is different.
-Meaning, TDS applies when dealing with the resident, while withholding tax comes into use for the non-residents.
+However, in some countries, the two terms are the same, but their usage is different.
+This means TDS applies when dealing with the resident while withholding tax comes into use for the non-residents.

 All US states make use of tax withholding systems to collect taxes from residents and non-residents.
-These states use a mix of IRS W-4 form and other forms to determine the real tax liability of a person.
-After collecting the taxes, these states use the proceeds to fund various social security measures.1,2
+These states use a mix of IRS W-4 forms and other forms to determine the real tax liability of a person.
+After collecting the taxes, these states use the proceeds to fund various social security measures.